 Binary log files, together with the binary log index file, are included by default for all kinds of online backups (full, incremental, compressed, partial, single-file, etc.).
-See Table 1.1, "Types of Files in a Backup", for details.
+See Table 1.1, "Files in a MySQL Enterprise Backup Output Directory", for details.
 Use this option to skip backing up binary logs for the following situations: